 - Exposure to potential employers and engineering faculty through information sessions and seminars

-- An engineering design and programming class developed just for this program and taught by a UF engineering faculty member
+- An engineering design and programming class developed for Gator Engineering at Santa Fe and taught by a UF engineering faculty member

 - Access to the UF@SF Center, a hub for UF on the Santa Fe campus